Find Affordable College Courses

 Top 10 Best Nursing Schools

-Our 2023 rankings named University of Wisconsin - Madison the best school in Wisconsin for nursing students.
-UW - Madison is a fairly large public school located in the large city of Madison.
+Our analysis found University of Wisconsin - Madison to be the best school for nursing students who want to pursue a degree in Wisconsin.
+UW - Madison is a fairly large public school located in the city of Madison.

 The average amount in student loans that nursing majors at UW - Madison take out is $24,104.

-You’ll be in good company if you decide to attend Ottawa University - Milwaukee.
-It ranked #2 on our 2023 Best Nursing Schools in Wisconsin list.
-Ottawa University - Milwaukee is a fairly small private not-for-profit school located in the suburb of Brookfield.
+The excellent programs at Ottawa University - Milwaukee helped the school earn the #2 place on this year’s ranking of the best nursing schools in Wisconsin.
+Ottawa University - Milwaukee is a small private not-for-profit school located in the suburb of Brookfield.

 After completing their degree, nursing graduates from Ottawa University - Milwaukee carry an average student debtload of $26,768.

-Read full report on Nursing at Ottawa University - Milwaukee
+Full Nursing at Ottawa University - Milwaukee Report

 On average, nursing graduates from UWM Flexible Option take out $27,902 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $182.